minosg/picrypt/README.md

 facilitate development on PC.
 8. DEVEL option turns on verbosity and breaks the code when the hardware tests fail.
-9. Note that APP_ID and HWD_SRC are not currently used and can be ommited.
+9. Note that APP_ID and HWD_SRC are not currently used and can be omitted.
 10. Everything but the PI_VER, SALT and FAKE_SERIAL should be defined as strings.
-11. INPT_TOKEN is a command line anti-bruteforce autentication.Any input
-arguments that do not contain the correct token will be ignored
+11. INPT_TOKEN is a command line anti-brute force authentication.Any input arguments that do not contain the correct token will be ignored

 Finally compile and install.